 The programme will be progressive from the beginning to finally return the sports participant to full sporting ability.

 Manipulation is one of the modalities used by physiotherapists in the treatment of musculoskeletal conditions.
 It can be defined as a technique used to encourage a joint to become more mobile.
 It is used as part of the patient’s management package rather than a total treatment.
-The physiotherapist will determine your suitability for this treatment.return to the top
+The physiotherapist will determine your suitability for this treatment.

 Therapeutic ultrasound is a treatment that has been successfully used by physiotherapists for 50 years to treat soft tissue injuries.
 Ultrasonic waves cause a high speed vibration of the cells by contact between the machine and the skin using a water based gel.
 The patient generally will feel nothing during treatment.
 This treatment is used to increase blood flow, reduce muscle pain and spasm, stimulate the production of collagen and reduce scar tissue.

 Interferential Therapy (IFT) is traditionally described as a low frequency brought about by electrical currents crossing each other.
 The treatment is not unpleasant and the patient experiences only a mild tingling sensation.
 The treatment encourages cellular changes depending upon the frequencies selected.
 Many conditions can be treated where inflammation and pain is present e.g. sports injuries, arthritic conditions, bruising and swelling.
-It can also be used to speed healing following surgery, fractures and manipulation.return to the top
+It can also be used to speed healing following surgery, fractures and manipulation.

-This is quite similar to traditional acupuncture in that the same points are stimulated during treatment.
-As with traditional acupuncture, needles are inserted on specific points along the body.
-The needles are then attached to a device that generates continuous electric pulses using small clips.
-These devices are used to adjust the frequency and intensity of the impulse being delivered, depending on the condition being treated.
+Electro acupuncture is also used at Mike Varney Physiotherapy.
+This involves connecting the needles to a device, which generates electrical pulses using small clips.
 Electro acupuncture uses two needles at a time so that the impulses can pass from one needle to the other.
+This produces a similar tingling sensation to the interferential therapy, which is not painful.
 Several pairs of needles can be stimulated simultaneously, usually for no more than 30 minutes at a time.